Braash/bvnkapp/README.md

 - `yarn build`: Builds the app for production to the `build` folder.
 This optimized production build can be deployed to your chosen hosting platform.

 - `yarn eject`: **Note: this is a one-way operation.** If you're unsatisfied with the build tool and configuration choices, you can `eject` to gain full control over configurations.
 For more details, refer to the [ejecting documentation](https://facebook.github.io/create-react-app/docs/available-scripts#npm-run-eject).

-## Learn More

-To learn more about Create React App, check out the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, explore the [React documentation](https://reactjs.org/).

-Feel free to reach out if you have any questions or need further assistance.
-Happy coding!